HEALTH COACH

 The life of every cell depends upon the normal function of vascular and lymph circulatory systems for the delivery of nutrients, oxygen, hydration, waste product removal, to prevent or defend against infection, for disease containment, and to facilitate healing.
 Connective tissue is one of the principal shapers and supports of this circulatory network.

 There is no tissue in the body that is as ubiquitous as connective tissue.
-It binds specific cells into tissues, tissues into organs, organs into systems, cements muscle to bones, ties bones into joints, wraps every nerve and every vessel, laces all internal structures firmly into place, and envelopes the body as a whole.
+It binds specific cells into tissues, tissues into organs, organs into systems, cements muscle to bones,bones into joints, wraps every nerve and every vessel, laces all internal structures firmly into place, and ties the body as a whole.
 In all of these linings, wrappings, cables and moorings it is a continuous substance, and every single part of the body is connected to every other part by virtue of its network; every part of us is in its embrace.
-If everything else were removed, the network of empty compartments would preserve our physical form in detail.
+If everything else were removed, the network of empty compartments would preserve our physical form in detail. envelopes

 Ida P. Rolf, ROLFING: Reestablishing The Natural Alignment and Structural Integration of The Human Body For Vitality and Well-being.